Yutama-ops/orchard_test/web/app/themes/orchard-theme/readme.md

 ## Usage

-First, clone this repository in your WordPress themes directory.
+First, clone this repository in your directory.

 Then, run the following commands in the theme's directory :